Voting-Rights-Code/Equitable-Polling-Locations/README.md

         * NUM = number of cores to use for simulatneous runs (reccommend <=4 for most laptops)
         * LOG_FILE = Where to put log file.
 Must exist, or will not run
         * path to config file accepts wild cards to set of sequential runs
+        * **Examples**
+            * To run all expanded configs, parallel processing 4 at a time: ```python ./model_run_cli.py -c4  -l logs  ./Gwinnett_GA_configs/Gwinnett_config_expanded_*.yaml```
+            *  To run only the full_11 fun, processing only one at a tie: ```python ./model_run_cli.py -c1  -l logs  ./Gwinnett_GA_configs/Gwinnett_config_full_11.yaml```

 From Google Colab:
 * For example, follog the the instructions in [this file](./Colab_runs/colab_Gwinnett_expanded_multi_11_12_13_14_15.ipynb) (To be accessed in the directory of the Equitable-Polling-Locations git repo)
 # Input files
 There are six files needed to run this program.
-Instructions for downloading these files and their formats are given here.
+The current Repo contains these files for Gwinnett County, GA.

 * There are 4 files from the census needed for each county:
-    * block level P3 data for a county (racial breakdown of voting age population)
+    1.  block level P3 data for a county (racial breakdown of voting age population)
-    * block level P4 data for a county (ethnicity breakdown of voting age population)
+    1. block level P4 data for a county (ethnicity breakdown of voting age population)
-    * block shape files
+    1. block shape files
-    * block group shape files
+    1. block group shape files
-* There is one manually generated file for each county
+* There is one *manually generated* file for each county
     * previous and potential polling locations for a country
 * There is one config file needed as an argument to run this file

-NOTE:
-1. Currently, this model is run on census data, which counts voting age population.
-We make no assumptions about elligibility to vote, either in terms of citizenship, local disqualification laws or voter registration status.
-2. Ethnicity (Hispanic / Non-Hispanic) is orthogonal to race in the census data.
-Therefore, one may be Hispanic and Asian at the same time.
+If you are interested in only running results for this county, no further action is needed.
+If you are interested in running a county for which you do not have the following data, the software will notify you that the necessary data is missing.
+In that case, follows these instructions for downloading or creating these files and their formats are given here.

 All file paths are given relative to the git folder for Equitable-Polling-Locations